Birthday 26 Extravaganza – New Orleans

 Things to Do

 - The Seishin-an Tea House: The museum offers a weekly Tea Ceremony Class every Sunday which replicates a traditional Japanese Tea Ceremony.
 Although we did not attend this class, we saw one in session.
-The room holding the class looks AMAZING as its designed to mimic an authentic Seishin-an Tea House.
-There is a beginner and intermediate class.
+The room holding the class looks AMAZING as it’s designed to mimic an authentic Seishin-an Tea House.
+There are a beginner and intermediate classes.